Parcel vs. Pallet Shipping: Which One to Choose?

 Pallet shipping allows for transporting multiple packages together to the same location, saving money on shipping costs per package.

-Once it is picked up, an LTL shipment travels to a distribution or fulfillment center, where it is unloaded, consolidated with other pallets moving to the same area, and then shipped to another terminal to be re-consolidated, or shipped directly to the delivery location.
+Once it is picked up, an LTL shipment travels to a distribution or fulfillment center, where it is unloaded, consolidated with other pallets moving to the same area, and then shipped to another terminal to be re-consolidated, or shipped out for delivery.

-LTL is the right choice for you if you have a business that ships large amounts of freight regularly, or if you need multiple shipments to arrive at the same time.
+LTL is the right choice for you if you have a business that ships large amounts of cargo regularly, or if you need multiple shipments to arrive at the same time.

 The key differences between parcel and pallet shipping